Synesthesia: Painters and photographers

 Wassily Kandinsky (a synesthete) and Piet Mondrian (not a synesthete) both experimented with image–music congruence in their paintings.
 Georgia O'Keeffe gave titles to several of her paintings, e.g. Blue and Green Music (1919–1921), using music–color associations.
-Contemporary artists with synesthesia, such as Carol Steen and Marcia Smilack (a photographer who waits until she gets a synesthetic response from what she sees and then takes the picture), use their synesthesia to create their artwork.
+Contemporary artists with synesthesia, such as Carol Steen (a photographer who waits until she gets a synesthetic response from what she sees and then takes the picture), use their synesthesia to create their artwork.
 Linda Anderson, according to NPR considered "one of the foremost living memory painters", creates with oil crayons on fine-grain sandpaper representations of the auditory-visual synaesthesia she experiences during severe migraine attacks.
 Brandy Gale, a Canadian visual artist, experiences an involuntary joining or crossing of any of her senses – hearing, vision, taste, touch, smell and movement.
 Gale paints from life rather than from photographs and by exploring the sensory panorama of each locale attempts to capture, select, and transmit these personal experiences.
-David Hockney perceives music as color, shape, and configuration and uses these perceptions when painting opera stage sets (though not while creating his other artworks).
+David Hockney perceived music as color, shape, and configuration and used these perceptions when painting opera stage sets (though not while creating his other artworks).
 Kandinsky combined four senses: color, hearing, touch, and smell.